pyc-team/pytorch_concepts/README.md

 # PyC

 PyC is a library built upon PyTorch to easily implement **interpretable and causally transparent deep learning models**.
-The library provides primitives for layers (encoders, predictors, special layers), probabilistic graphical models, and APIs for running experiments at scale.
+The library provides primitives for layers (encoders, predictors, special layers), Probabilistic Models, and APIs for running experiments at scale.

 The name of the library stands for both
 - **PyTorch Concepts**: as concepts are essential building blocks for interpretable deep learning.